Outset

 The Outback story

-Distance, heat, and support far apart
+Distance, heat, and far horizons

 The Australian Outback carries one of the great distance stories: heat, remoteness, track culture, settlements far apart, and landscapes that can feel open in a way that quickly turns serious.